gwu-libraries/python-camp/_sources/glossary.md

     See {term}`import`.

+null value

+    A null value represents the absence of a value.
+A variable that has a null value is basically pointing to an empty address in the computer's memory.
+In order to represent this situation, Python uses the special {term}`type` called `None`.
+When you encounter a `None`, it's like a placeholder: there _could_ be a value there, but none has been assigned.

+    Note that if you try to use a {term}`variable` name before assigning it to a value, Python will raise a `NameError`; it won't automatically assign the null value to your variable.
+(Some languages handle this situation differently.)
+In Python, null values tend to arise when loading data from external sources, and they often represent missing data: for instance, empty cells in a spreadsheet.

+object

+    A generic term for a "thing" in Python and many other programming languages.
+In Python, every object is an {term}`instance` of a {term}`type`, which can be a built-in type or a user-defined {term}`class`.

 parentheses

     Parentheses `()` are used in Python primarily to denote a function or method, either in the {term}`function definition` or the {term}`function call`.
 The {term}`arguments` to the function/method, if any, appear between the parentheses.

     Parentheses are **not** optional in these situations; if there are no arguments, the parentheses will be empty (but they must be present).

+quotation marks

+    Python uses pairs of single (`''`) or double (`""`) quotation marks interchangeable to identify {term}`string` values.
+You can choose whichever style you like (single or double); the only requirement is that, for any given string, you use them consistently.

+    For instance, the following line would produce a syntax error, because the string starts with a double quote but ends with a single quote:

+        my_name = "Dolsy Smith'

+    If you need to use a quotation mark as part of your string, use the other kind of quotation marks to enclose the string itself.
+For instance, the code below (correctly) assigns a string containing an apostrophe:

+        my_message = "Python's a pretty cool language."

 return